Quantum Trajectory Theory and Simulations of Nonlinear Spectra and Multi-Photon Effects in Waveguide-QED Systems with a Time-Delayed Coherent Feedback: Theory

 where we choose $b^{\dagger} (\omega)$ ($b(\omega)$) to be the raising (lowering) operator for the propagating photon modes in the waveguide. \edit{These field operators have the usual commutator $[ b (\omega), b^{\dagger} (\omega') ] = \delta(\omega-\omega')$.}

-Lastly, the influence of the feedback loop is seen in the interaction Hamiltonian through a modification of the typical coupling rates:
+Finally, the influence of the feedback loop is seen in the interaction Hamiltonian through a modification of the typical coupling rates:

-where the coupling to the right propagating mode picks up the round trip phase change, $\phi = \phi_{\rm M} - \omega_{\rm L} \tau$, composed of the phase change from the mirror and the round trip phase of our reference frequency, in this case the laser frequency. \edit{The form of this interaction is derived in Appendix~\ref{sec:App1}.}
+where the coupling to the right propagating mode picks up the round trip phase change. \edit{The form of this interaction is derived in Appendix~\ref{sec:App1}.}

 A full derivation of the QTDW model is given in Ref.~\cite{Regidor2021a}, \edit{including the component Hamiltonians in the discrete frequency picture}, thus we only highlight the important points of the model below.
-In that paper the formalism is also derived to allow for an open waveguide where the left and right moving fields are treated independently, important for systems such as two QDs spatially separated in the waveguide. \edit{To represent the waveguide with a collisional model,} we transform Eq.~\eqref{WG_Ham} to the discrete time domain with operators $B_{n}$, using a discrete Fourier transform on the waveguide mode operators in the discrete frequency picture \edit{($b(\omega) = \sqrt{2\pi/L_0} b_k$)}.
+In that paper the formalism is also derived to allow for an open waveguide where the left and right moving fields are treated independently, important for systems such as two QDs spatially separated in the waveguide where chiral coupling can also play a significant role in the system behavior \cite{Yao2009,Ballestero2015,LeFeber2015,Young2015,Sollner2015,Coles2016,Scheucher2016,Lodahl2017,Barik2018,Martin-Cano2019,Mehrabad2020,Hauff2021,Regidor2021b}. \edit{To represent the waveguide with a collisional model,} we transform Eq.~\eqref{WG_Ham} to the discrete time domain with operators $B_{n}$, using a discrete Fourier transform on the waveguide mode operators in the discrete frequency picture \edit{($b(\omega) = \sqrt{L_0/2\pi} b_k$)}.
 This gives the explicit relationship